srgklmv/codependium/README.md

   - [ ] Atomics.
   - [ ] Packages and init functions.
   - [ ] Flags package.
+  - [ ] Actions with map.
+What happens on using nil-map?
 - [ ] Computer science essentials
   - [ ] Network protocols
   - [ ] How memory pointers works?